Civilian Jobs After Serving In Military Intelligence

 Database Administrator

-While in military intelligence, you had to handle and deliver sensitive information, and you can use those skills in this civilian career.
-You would need to be highly trained in computers, and need to have a certificate or associate’s degree.
-Some employers would want you to have a bachelor’s degree or even a master’s degree.
-You could get employed by companies and organizations and maybe even may need to travel to different locations.
+While in military intelligence, you handled and delivered sensitive information, and you can apply those skills in this civilian career.
+You would need to be highly trained in computers, and need to have a certificate or an associate’s degree.

 Market Research Analyst

-You can use your strong communication skills as well as knowing how to analyze data to help you in this career path.
+You can use your strong communication skills, as well as knowing how to analyze data, to help you in this career path.
 Being detail-oriented is also important.
 To be a market research analyst you probably should have a bachelor’s degree but many also go on to get more advanced degrees and professional certificates.
-Taking classes in business, marketing, social sciences, math, economics, computer science, and statistics can all be a great idea.
-You can also get certification from the Marketing Research Association (MRA.)

 About Military Intelligence